Participation and attainment in education and work

 - The SEW estimates reported in tables include 95 per cent confidence intervals.
 Confidence intervals are a way of expressing the degree of sampling and measurement error associated with survey estimates.
 For example, an estimate of 80 with a 95 per cent confidence interval of ±2 means that if the total population was surveyed rather than a sample, there is a 95 per cent chance that the result would lie between 78 and 82.

-- In particular, international travel restrictions and the impact on net overseas migration resulted in decreases in some key sub-populations of the survey (for example, the number of people currently studying for a non-school qualification).
+- In May 2021, statistics continued to be impacted by the COVID-19 pandemic and the resulting Australian Government closure of the international border in 2020.
+In particular, international travel restrictions and the impact on net overseas migration resulted in decreases in some key sub-populations of the survey (for example, the number of people currently studying for a non-school qualification).

-- There was a decrease in full-time engagement in education and/or work across all states and most age groups 15-64, but this impacted more on younger people in the 20-24 age group, particularly males.
-The ABS reports that the drop in the rates of full engagement for young men aged 20-24 was primarily driven by a drop in full-time employment, with 42% of young men this age engaged through full-time employment in 2020, down from 46% in 2019.
-Young people were more likely to be not working or studying at all, rising from 11 per cent of people aged 20-24 years in May 2019 to 16 per cent in May 2020.
+- In 2020, there was a decrease in full-time engagement in education and/or work across all states and most age groups 15-64, but this impacted more on younger people in the 20–24 age group, particularly males.
+The drop in the rates of full engagement for young men aged 20–24 was primarily driven by a drop in full-time employment.
+Young people were more likely to be not working or studying at all, rising from 11 per cent of people aged 20–24 years in May 2019 to 16 per cent in May 2020.

 - There was also a fall in the number of people both studying and working.
 Between May 2019 and May 2020, the proportion of students aged 15–64 who were employed fell from 59 per cent to 50 per cent.

-- The ABS advises that care should be taken when comparing SEW 2020 data with results from previous survey years, particularly for populations that are likely to have been impacted by COVID-19.
+- The ABS advises that care should be taken when comparing SEW 2020 and SEW 2021 data with results from previous survey years, particularly for populations that are likely to have been impacted by COVID-19.

 - The sample in the SEW was expanded in 2013 to include people who were permanently unable to work.
 This may result in slightly lower participation rates than would otherwise be the case.

 - Prior to 2009 all persons in very remote areas were excluded from SEW.
-Very remote areas represent about two per cent of the Australian population and 20 per cent of the Northern Territory population.
 From 2009 onwards, SEW includes people in very remote areas but excludes people in Indigenous communities in very remote areas.
 This exclusion has only a minor impact on national estimates or estimates by State/Territory except for the Northern Territory where such people account for about 15 per cent of the population.